StackVista/stackstate-cli/generated/stackstate_api/docs/MonitorIdentifierLookup.md

 ### NewMonitorIdentifierLookup

-`func NewMonitorIdentifierLookup(metricQuery string, componentType int64, ) *MonitorIdentifierLookup`
+`func NewMonitorIdentifierLookup(metricQuery string, componentTypeName string, ) *MonitorIdentifierLookup`

 NewMonitorIdentifierLookup instantiates a new MonitorIdentifierLookup object This constructor will assign default values to properties that have it defined,